chidiwilliams/talks/2023-classical-synchronization-problems/slides.md

 <div>

-- Previously at Eyowo, now at GS in London
+- Previously at Eyowo, now at GS
 - Write a programming blog at [chidiwilliams.com](https://chidiwilliams.com)
 - Co-organize SysDsgn
 - Often build projects in web animations, languages and compilers, and (more recently) AI